-Thought of the Week: Another Day
+Thought of the Week: Kindness Dissolves the Pain

 God didn’t add another day in your life because you needed it.
 He added it because someone out there needs you.